StackmeisterGmbH/typescript-packages/packages/json-schema/README.md

 This is why you need to dereference the schema and resolve all `$ref` properties prior to validating against the schema manually.

-This is not done for you so that you can cache the dereferenced schema where need.
+This is not done for you so that you can cache the dereferenced schema where needed.
 After that point no waiting for IO is involved anymore.

 ```ts